STAT545-UBC/STAT545-UBC-original-website/bit008_lookup.md

 I try to use [dplyr joins](bit001_dplyr-cheatsheet.html) for most tasks that combine data from two tibbles.
 But sometimes you just need good old "table lookup".
-Party like it's Microsoft Excel!
+Party like it's Microsoft Excel `LOOKUP()` time!

 ### Load (and subset) gapminder and the tidyverse